 - Can I take more than 19 credits a semester?
 Yes, but you will have to appeal for a credit overload here.

 - How do I sign up for an independent study or practicum?
-Talk to the instructor who you want to do this with and get their okay.
+Talk to the instructor who you want to do this with and get their okay (or consult with your advisor).
 They can then sign you up for either one.

 Minors, Double-Majors and Honors College: